Upcoming Course

 Introduction to Aircraft Operations provides students, engineers, mechanics and other professionals with exposure to aircraft systems, flight testing, operations and piloting.
-The course is intended to be a stand-alone program focused on helping attendees understand the theory, regulations and practical methods of testing and operating aircraft.
-It can also be used as a pre-cursor to flight training for private pilot certification, or as a continued training for current pilots.
+The course is a stand-alone program focused on helping attendees understand the theory, regulations and practical methods of testing and operating aircraft.
+It can be used as a precursor to flight training for private pilot certification, or as a continued training for current pilots.
 Classroom discussions focus on aerodynamics, aircraft design, flight testing, certification and piloting skills.
 Students will receive a pilot logbook and 2.5 hours of instruction in the FAA-approved AATD flight simulator and 2.5 hours of instruction in Piper Cherokee or Cessna 172 aircraft with a certified flight instructor.
-Students receive a 5% discount on aircraft rentals through ATD Flight Training that can be used toward pilot certification.
+Students also receive a 5% discount on aircraft rentals through ATD Flight Training that can be used toward private pilot certification.

 $1,500